andomihaly/electronic_vote/electronic-vote/README.md

   4. step: Create the domain dictionary (see end of the readme file)

   5. step: Based on the workflow and the collected examples we do a simplified user story mapping to find the MVP.

    Here is one example:

     [Voting]
     | start | -> | authentication | -> | choice based on district | -> | voting | -> | end |

-    MVP for the [Voting] workflow
+   MVP and USs for the [Voting] workflow:

     | authentication |:
     As a voting manager I would like to authenticate each user to know who is s/he because just the authenticated user should vote
     | choice based on district |: